WilliamClements/Parthenopea/README.md

 # Parthenopea
 Multi-faceted entry in the field of music education software.
 My personal open source project.

-Along with its "parent", Euterpea 2, Parthenopea connects music study/composition/play with Haskell functional language programming.
-(See https://www.euterpea.com/ - obtain the Euterpea textbook ***Haskell School of Music***.)
+Working together with its "runtime", Euterpea 2, Parthenopea connects music study/composition/play with Haskell functional language programming.
+(See https://www.euterpea.com/ and obtain the Euterpea textbook ***Haskell School of Music***.)

 Parthenopea's strength, as a Euterpea extension, is orchestration.
 Listen to your compositions played with a variety of SoundFont/MIDI Instruments.